benok/burmilla-os-console/README.md

       url: https://raw.githubusercontent.com/benok/burmilla-os-console/master
 ```

-With above setting, you can find other consoles as like RancherOS.
+With the above setting, you can find other consoles as like RancherOS.
 ```sh
 rancher@burmilla:~$ sudo ros console list disabled alpine